What do you need to consider to ensure you have the foundations of a profitable website?

 - You buy them from a supplier

-If you choose to take your own images then that’s fantastic, not only will you be able to demonstrate the features each product has, or present the visitor with a different angle of the product you will be differentiating yourself from the competition.
+If you choose to create your own images then that’s fantastic, not only will you be able to demonstrate the features each product has, or present the visitor with a different angle of the product you will be differentiating yourself from the competition.

 If taking your own product shots is not an option, then make sure you have a good quality extra large image – size normally 800 x 600.
 This will allow visitors to expand the product image.
 High quality pictures have a strong impact on conversions.
 A good image creates the desire for the product – online retail psychology studies have proven this.
+We can help with taking and producing the right images for your website, so talk to us today and see how.

 If you produce your own products, then this becomes a lot easier to take care of.
 You will be in a perfect position to showcase your products with unique, interesting photographs.